Understanding Chain-of-Thought in LLMs through Information Theory: Experiments

 \subsubsection{Results}

-\textbf{Our Method \,\,\,} We trained the supervisor model by fine-tuning a Llama-3-8b model using Low Rank Adaptation (LoRA) \citep{edward2021lora}.
-Table \ref{tab:combined_results_math} shows that there is a significant drop in information gain at step 3 relative to steps 1 and 2, demonstrating that our information-theoretic method is able to correctly identify that the failure mainly occurs at step 3.
+\textbf{Our method \,\,\,} We trained the supervisor model by fine-tuning a Llama-3-8b model using Low Rank Adaptation (LoRA) \citep{edward2021lora}.
+Table \ref{tab:combined_results} shows that there is a significant drop in information-gain at step 3 relative to steps 1 and 2, demonstrating that our method correctly identifies that the failure mainly occurs at step 3.

-\textbf{Outcome Reward Model (ORM) \,\,\,} In contrast, for ORM the mean probability of correctness included in Table \ref{tab:combined_results_math} remains unchanged at each step.
-This could be explained by Figure \ref{fig:distribution_map_math} which suggests that ORM classifier can predict the correctness of the final output using only the values of $x$ and $y$ available in the prompt.
-Crucially, the classifier's confidence remains unchanged even as the model's intermediate reasoning steps are added to the input.
-Hence, ORM is unable to distinguish between the model's performance on intermediate reasoning steps.
+\textbf{Outcome Reward Model (ORM) \,\,\,} For ORM, the mean probability of correctness (Table \ref{tab:combined_results}) remains unchanged at each step.
+Figure \ref{fig:distribution_map_math} suggests this is because ORM predicts correctness based solely on $x$ and $y$ in the prompt.
+Crucially, its confidence remains constant even as intermediate reasoning steps are added, preventing it from distinguishing the model’s performance at different steps.

-\textbf{Math-Shepherd \,\,\,} Table \ref{tab:combined_results_math} includes the proportion of correct completions for Math-Shepherd.
-We observe that even though this proportion is very small at step 3, we also observe that only about 5-7\% of the completions starting from steps 1 and 2 lead to a correct output, even though the error mostly occurs at step 3.
-This happens because the correctness of Llama-3-8B is largely determined by the initial values of $(x, y)$ in the prompt (see Figure \ref{fig:distribution_map_math}).
-Consequently, Math-Shepherd incorrectly flags steps 1 and 2 as incorrect a significant proportion of the time which leads to a significantly higher proportion of false positives (as compared to our baseline) as we show below.
+\textbf{Math-Shepherd (MS) \,\,\,} Table \ref{tab:combined_results} shows the proportion of correct completions for MS. While this is low at step 3, only 5-7\% of completions from steps 1 and 2 yield a correct output, despite errors mostly occurring at step 3.
+This is because Llama-3-8B's correctness is largely determined by $(x, y)$ in the prompt (Figure \ref{fig:distribution_map_math}).
+As a result, MS frequently mislabels steps 1 and 2 as incorrect, leading to a higher false positive rate compared to our baseline.

 \textbf{Sample-wise detection \,\,\,} When using these methods for sample-wise detection of incorrect steps, our approach yields the highest accuracy among the baselines considered.
-This superior performance is attributed to the fact that baselines like ORM and Math-Shepherd often falsely flag steps 1 and 2 as incorrect, as evidenced by their high false positive rates in Table \ref{tab:combined_results_math}.
+This superior performance is attributed to the fact that baselines like ORM and MS often falsely flag steps 1 and 2 as incorrect, as evidenced by their high FPRs in Table \ref{tab:combined_results}.

-\subsection{Experiments on the Controlled GSM-8K Dataset}
+\subsection{Experiments on the controlled GSM8K Dataset}

-To evaluate our method on a complex dataset, we conducted experiments on GSM-8K \citep{cobbe2021trainingverifierssolvemath}, controlling specific factors for more interpretable results.
+To evaluate our method on a complex dataset, we conducted experiments on GSM8K \citep{cobbe2021trainingverifierssolvemath}, controlling specific factors for more interpretable results.